SU-100: Development

 This prompted the design of a more advanced turretless tank destroyer with an even more powerful cannon.
 Development was conducted under supervision of L. I. Gorlitskiy, chief designer of all medium Soviet self-propelled guns.
 The work started in February 1944 and the first prototype of the SU-100, "Object 138", was delivered in March.
 After intensive testing with different models of 100 mm gun Soviet engineers approved the D-10S gun for mass production.
 This gun was developed in Constructors Bureau of Artillery Factory No. 9 under the guidance of F. F. Petrov.
 After the Second World War this gun was installed on T-54 and T-55 tanks; these vehicles and their derivatives were in service forty years after initial development.

 It was built at the UZTM (Russian abbreviation УЗТМ for Уральский Завод Тяжелого Машиностроения – Ural Heavy Machinery Factory, also called Uralmash) in Yekaterinburg.
-The SU-100 quickly proved itself to be able to penetrate around 125 mm of vertical armor from a range of 2000 m and the sloped 80 mm front armor of the German Panther from 1500 m (with APCBC round).
+The SU-100 quickly proved itself to be able to penetrate around 125 mm of vertical armor from a range of 2000 m and the sloped 80 mm front armor of the German Panther from 1500 m (with APCBC - armour-piercing, capped, ballistic capped shell - round).

 The hull of the SU-100 had major improvements over the SU-85; the thickness of the front armour was increased from 45 to 75 mm with a constructional armour slope of 55 degrees, making armour as effective as 125 mm, which forced the Panzer IV and StuG III to all but the closest ranges and the Tiger I having to close in at less than 1 km.
-Additional improvements were the commander's workplace, as it now was made in a small sponson on the right side of the hull; combined with the commander's cupola this improved the commander's effectiveness.
+Additional improvements were the commander's station, as it now was positioned in a small sponson on the right side of the hull; combined with the commander's cupola this improved the commander's effectiveness.
 Its German Jagdpanzer-family counterparts — the Jagdpanzer IV, Jagdpanther and Jagdtiger, by comparison, lacked this key piece of observational equipment.
 On the other hand, the SU-100's optics were a little inferior (4x optics vs German 5x optics).
 For better ventilation two ventilator units were installed, instead of only one as in the SU-85.
 Mass production began in September 1944.